Board of Directors

 CreaTV San Jose is led by a board of community volunteers.
 The board is made up of up to fifteen directors who are appointed by a majority of the board.
 In striving to build equity on the board, in our organizational culture, and within our policies and procedures, CreaTV shall focus board representation through the following lens:

-- We see diversity of skillsets as equally important to the board composition,
+• We see diversity of skillsets as equally important to the board composition,

-- We aim to achieve our commitment to racial justice by assuring that at least 51% of the board is represented by BIPOC (Black, Indigenous, People of Color) community members.
+• We aim to achieve our commitment to racial justice by assuring that at least 51% of the board is represented by BIPOC (Black, Indigenous, People of Color) community members.

-CreaTV San Jose Board of Directors 2022
+CreaTV San Jose Board of Directors

-Sunny Claggett - Co Chair/Secretary
+Sunny Claggett

-Gloria Chun Hoo - Co Chair
+Gloria Chun Hoo

-Tanuja Bahal - Vice Chair
+Tanuja Bahal - Chair

 Tanuja is a seasoned non-profit leader with more than two decades of experience in non-profit leadership, strategy, program management and marketing in corporate and non-profit environments.
 Currently working on strategic projects for Silicon Valley Creates, she is passionate about community building through creative endeavors.
 In her past role as Executive Director of the India Community Center, she was instrumental in growing the organization and leading it on a path to sustainability.
 She is passionate about curating meaningful and sustainable connections between non-profit organizations and industry especially in the areas of arts access and workforce development.